Nanofus/novel.js/DOCUMENTATION.md

 ## Checkpoints

 By using the `saveCheckpoint` and `loadCheckpoint` commands in scenes or choices it is possible to "tag" scenes so that they can easily be returned to later.
 This is useful when, for example, creating a menu with a "continue reading" button.
 Both commands take a name for the checkpoint as a parameter.
-The checkpoint objects are saved to `data.novel.checkpoints`, so they are saved when the application state is saved.
+The checkpoint objects are saved to `novelData.novel.checkpoints`, so they are saved when the application state is saved.
 The objects have two values: `name`, which is the checkpoint's name used in the commands, and `scene`, the name of the scene it refers to.

 Checkpoints do not affect the player's items or other values.
 Use saving and loading to return those to a previous state.